mltframework/shotcut_web/roadmap.md

 - hardware accelerated decoding
 - background removal
 - universal search
-- file browser and media library
+- media library (extend Files with metadata and recursive folder)
 - read Kyno XML for name, comments, tags
 - simple screen capture through libobs or ffmpeg
 - move generators from Open Other elsewhere, leave network and devices in Open Other
 - add a base VUI that adds indicators for in and out points and a toolbar to invoke filters:
   Text, Size/Position/Rotate, Crop, Color, Chroma Key: Simple, White Balance
-- improved support for nested projects
+- improved UI for nested projects (MLT XML clips)
 - multi-select support for Properties
 - multi-select support for Filters
 - option to include intermediate thumbnails in timeline